JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 The header of the packet contains information that the routers need for packet switching (see above).

 ### Network Performace
-Network traffic causes latency - packets build up in the routers memory and take longer to arrive.
-Latency (delay), error rate (how many packets get lost) and bandwidth (speed of transfer) all affect network performance.
+Network traffic causes latency - packets build up in the switch / routers memory and take longer to arrive.
+Latency (delay), error rate (how many packets get lost) and bandwidth (speed of transfer - affected by the transmission medium, e.g. fibreoptic cable.) all affect network performance.

 ## Hardware
 Home networks ussually just put all of these into one device.
-Also A hub is just a faster switch.
-Fibreoptics / other cables exist
+Also a switch is just a faster hub.
+Fibreoptics / other cables exist.

 ### Network Interface Card
 Usually built into the motherboard, the NIC is needed for connecting to a network.
 Assigns a unique MAC address to the device